HTTP API Reference

 - Accepts the standard OpenAI-compatible chat completions payload.
 When

-equals a router name, the router embeds the request, selects a base model (or provisioned throughput), invokes Bedrock, and schedules learning. - When
+modelequals a router name, the router embeds the request, selects a base model (or provisioned throughput), invokes Bedrock, and schedules learning. - When

-matches a Bedrock model ID instead of a router name, the call is proxied to Bedrock without learning. - Optional request headers:
+modelmatches a Bedrock model ID instead of a router name, the call is proxied to Bedrock without learning. - Optional request headers:

-: attach runtime features (see custom features).
+X-Arfniia-Disable-Learning: truthy value (true,1,yes,on) skips learning for this call.X-Arfniia-Episode-Id,X-Arfniia-Episode-Start,X-Arfniia-Episode-End: mark episodic rollouts; omit when each prompt is independent.X-Arfniia-Feature-*: attach runtime features (see custom features).
 Headers are case-insensitive; values are parsed as floats, booleans, or categorical tokens.

 - Response mirrors the upstream LLM payload (

-is returned if routing or downstream inference fails.
+id,choices,usage, etc.).500is returned if routing or downstream inference fails.

 GET /v1/routers/{router_name}/explanations/{response_id}